ManCla/ESEC-FSE-2020/TAS/README.md

   * *fig*: the fig directory contains the .tex file generating the paper figure and a makefile scripting the generation process.

 ## System requirements
 The simulation is run in Matlab, and will require the statistics and machine learning toolbox.
-No specific version of Matlab is required.
+No specific version of Matlab is required (as long as it is sufficiently recent).

 ## Instructions for reproducing the results from the paper
 Two steps are required to reproduce the results presented in the paper: one runnning the simulation of the TAS system and a second one generating the figure found in the paper.